📝 Anyone who sells food · ⏱️ 3 min read

 Should I charge 9% or 21% VAT on online ice cream?

-Online ice cream sales are subject to 9% VAT, just like takeaway.
-This applies to all food items you deliver or allow to be picked up.
-Only alcoholic beverages have 21% VAT.
+Online ice cream sales fall under 9% VAT, same as takeaway orders.
+This applies to all food items you deliver or offer for pickup.
+Only alcoholic beverages get hit with 21% VAT.

-How do I calculate the platform fee as a percentage of my total order?
+How do I calculate platform fees on my total order value?

-Platform fees are calculated on your total order value including VAT.
-With a 20% fee and a €25 order you pay €5 to the platform.
-Check your contract for the exact percentage.
+Platform fees get calculated on your complete order value including VAT.
+So a 20% fee on a €25 order means you pay €5 to the platform.
+Always check your contract for the exact percentage – it varies significantly.

-Can I pass packaging costs on to customers?
+Can I pass packaging costs directly to customers?

-Yes, many ice cream shops pass on packaging costs as a separate item (e.g. €0.50 packaging costs) or incorporate it into the product price.
-Transparency usually works better than hidden costs.
+Absolutely – many ice cream shops add packaging costs as a separate line item (like €0.50 packaging fee) or build it into product prices.
+Transparency usually works better than hiding these costs.

-Due to extra costs, the margin on online ice cream is usually between 25-40%, compared to 50-70% for store sales.
-Compensate for lower margins with minimum order values and efficient delivery routes.
+Due to extra costs, online ice cream margins typically range from 25-40%, compared to 50-70% for in-store sales.
+You can offset lower margins with minimum order requirements and efficient delivery routes.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.